 7 – The West Wing

-When she arrives at Beast’s castle, one of the first things he makes clear to Belle is that she must not go into the west wing.
+When she arrives at the Beast’s castle, one of the first things he makes clear to Belle is that she must not go into the west wing.
 We all know how well a person who seeks adventure listens.
 While walking through the castle grounds with Lumiere and Coggsworth, Belle’s curiosity gets the best of her, and she snuck off.
-She soon finds herself surrounded by slashed paintings, torn tapestries, and ruined furniture.
+Slashed paintings, torn tapestries, and ruined furniture soon surround her.

 6 – The Mob Song

 One of the last songs we listen to in Beauty and the Beast.
-“The Mob Song” tells us about Gaston’s plan to incite the villagers to attack the Beast’s castle by inciting fear among them.
+“The Mob Song” tells us about Gaston’s plan to incite fear among the villagers and inspire them to attack the Beast’s castle.
 After he discovers that Belle has romantic feelings for the Beast, Gaston plans to kill the Beast and steal the castle’s treasures.
 Then, he plans to murder his rival and take Belle for himself.
 Finally, Gaston leads the angry mob to the Beast’s castle, and everyone picks up the song as they prepare for the attack.

 5 – Something There